CV examples

 How to write a CV while in university?

 To write a student CV, follow all the steps of the writing process, including but not limited to planning, researching, creating a master CV and a job-specific CV, followed by proofreading and editing.
 Utilise action verbs and short paragraphs to get your message across.
 Look out for the keywords that show up on the company website and the job vacancy post.
 See our example of a CV for a student in a university above as guidance.
+If you are looking for a placement during your studies, follow our guide on how to write a work placement cover letter to accompany your CV.

-Throughout the CV writing process, use clear language and cohesive structure, avoid ambiguities and include strong action verbs to persuade your recruiter.
+Use clear language and cohesive structure, avoid ambiguities and include strong action verbs to persuade your recruiter.
 Stick to the keywords on the company’s website and job position.
 CVs are formal documents and should be treated as such, even if the employer considers themselves different from other companies.

 What layout is best for a university student CV?